WalberMelo/WalberMelo/README.md

 <br/>
 👀   I've a mindset of learning and curiosity
 <br/>
-🎯   2023 Goals: Learn more about AI
+🎯   2024 Goals: Learn more about AI technology
 <br/>

 ##  Let's get connected